LaunchCodeEducation/liftoff/src/modules/career/online-profiles.rst

    Copy document prompt

 From there, you can pick one of two template formats to edit.
+To see the second format option, scroll down within the document.

 Edit only the template text and NOT the formatting.
 Do NOT delete the LaunchCode brands on the top right.
 If you already have text from an older resume, you can copy and paste text into your new resume.
 When doing so, be sure to match destination formatting (Command+SHIFT+V for Macs and CTRL+SHIFT+V for Windows).

 .. figure:: figures/resume-format-1.png
    :width: 800px